 In certain sectors such as advertising and the creative industries there has been a tradition of internships being offered on an unpaid basis.
 For many students and graduates this can be the only way to get experience of working in their chosen career.

 Some see this as discriminatory for those who do not have access to the resources to support themselves during an internship period.
-The University's policy is shown below.
+The university's policy is shown below.

 Your employments rights and eligibility to receive the National Minimum Wage are determined by your employment status as either a worker, volunteer or employee.

-University of Nottingham policy statement
+Read the University of Nottingham's policy statement

 Paid and unpaid internships